infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 ## Filters

-Data rows can be easily filter based on one or several criteria.
-Whole filter row can turn on/off by api setting `filterable` and can be disabled by api setting `filter-row-disabled`.
-The filter conditions apply thru the UI or programmatically.
+Data rows can be filter based on one or several criteria.
+Whole filter row can turned on/off by the api setting `filterable` and can be disabled by the api setting `filter-row-disabled`.
+The filter conditions can be applied thru the UI or programmatically.
 Each column can have its own filter type and turn on/off by columns setting.

 ### Filter Columns Setting